 Buttons inscribed with the name of tailoring firms, department stores and companies are sometimes overlooked but really interesting.
-They are found commonly by metal detectors in old gold-rush areas and whilst of historical interest, they are rarely valuable.
+In Australia they are found commonly by metal detectors in old gold-rush areas and whilst of historical interest, they are rarely valuable.
 Many are made of vegetable ivory (Tagua Nut), horn or metal, although they also have been made of horn, rubber, wood and composition.
 In the book ‘The Importance of British Material Culture to Historical Archeologies of the Nineteenth Century’ edited by Alasdair Brooks it states that “Birmingham button makers stamped buttons for local tailors, outfitters, and department stores.”

 This button was unearthed from a mass grave at Pheasant Woods (Fromelles):

 For a good and affordable resource on these buttons see:

 A Sydney Post Office directory from 1886-7 listed British firms importing into Australia.
 Such firms would have been the source of uniform and military buttons used here, but marked with the Australian uniform makers name.

 After federation, only Firmin continued to advertise.